Andy-Big/Marlin_FB/README.md

 ## Firmware operation with **M73** command
 The **M73** command is inserted into the g-code by the slicer.
 In this command, the slicer indicates the current percentage of printing completed and the remaining time in minutes.
 As a rule, the slicer estimates these parameters much more accurately than the printer, so it is preferable to display the print percentage and the remaining time based on the data from this command.
 When the firmware encounters this command in the code, it outputs data from it to the print progress and the remaining time counter.
-If the time counter is green, then it is receiving data from their **M73** command.
+If the time counter is green, then it is receiving data from the **M73** command.
 If the slicer does not support this command or if for some reason the firmware does not meet this command within 3 minutes, then it switches to calculating the progress and the remaining time using the internal method - based on the file size and the number of bytes already read from it.
 In this case, the time counter is a normal gray color.

 ## Version history
 ### 02/19/2022